fortnebula/bullpup/README.md

 ## What is Bullpup
-Bullpup is a prebaked distro of Openstack with a specific method of deployment.
+Bullpup is a prebaked distro of Openstack.
 It is not made to fit every use case out there or be flexible in any way.

-Bullpup is Openstack for sane people who don't hate themselves.
+Bullpup is Openstack for people who just want to get openstack running quickly without any fuss.

 ### How do I use Bullpup